howtographql/howtographql/content/frontend/react-apollo/4-routing.md

 </Instruction>

 That's it.
-If you run `yarn start`, you can now access two URLs. `http://localhost:3000/` will render `LinkList` and `http://localhost:3000/create` renders the `CreateLink` component you just wrote in the previous section.
+If you run `yarn start` in the `hackernews-react-apollo` directory (not in `server`), you can now access two URLs. `http://localhost:3000/` will render `LinkList` and `http://localhost:3000/create` renders the `CreateLink` component you just wrote in the previous section.

 ![](http://imgur.com/I16JzwW.png)